JuniorDEVed/JuniorDEVed/README.md

 My exposure and experiences with various technologies are listed in the **toolbox** below.

-I am also starting my journey creating tech content with a focus on microservice and micro-frontend architecture, future javascript, Deno, Golang and GCP serverless stack.
+I am also starting my journey creating tech content with a focus on microservice and micro-frontend architecture, ESNext, Deno, Golang and GCP serverless stack.
 Subscribe to anyone of my channels stay updated!

 I am soon to graduate out of Strive School, which is an intense full 6 month full stack software engineering program with a core focus on the MERN Stack.